GabrielChavesM/geolocator_location_history/README.md

 3. The application will:
   - Read the coordinates from the CSV file.
   - Apply any specified filters.
-  - Plot the filtered data on an interactive map.
+  - Plot the filtered data on an interactive map & create graphs.

-### Filtering Data

-To filter data, update the following variables in `main.py`:

-- `start_date` and `end_date` for date range.
-- `start_time` and `end_time` for time range.

-The application will only plot data within the specified ranges.

 ## Contributing